bgoonz/jamstack-projects/aberdeenmedicalmedia-2c205/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: This is a hero headline.
-    subtitle: '### This is a super-cool hero subhead.'
+    subtitle: "### This is a super-cool hero subhead."
     image: images/avatar.png
     image_alt: Author avatar
   - title: Text